neffets/docker-ark-server/README.md

     - Added support for automatically updating on restart
     - Show a spinner when updating
   - Add STEAM_UID & STEAM_GID to set the STEAM_UID & STEAM_GID of the user used in the container (and permissions on the volume ${DATA_DIR})
++ 1.4, 1.5 :
+  - bugfix for missing configfile_main for multiple instances, use DATA_DIR/instances
 + Rewrite :
   - Added kuberntes support
   - Rewrote the directory structure